Bira/octopus-carnival/_posts/2025-10-21-wir-dscc-silt-runner.md

 Silt Runners are basically Athasian Kobolds.
 While they're not described as "savage", all of the usual kobold slander is also present here.
 They're small reptilian humanoids who are intensely xenophobic and whose entire society is based on raiding other humanoid settlements.
-They wield stolen weapons, and wear bits of clothing and body parts from their victims as trophies, eating the rest.
+They wield stolen weapons and wear bits of clothing and body parts from their victims as trophies, eating the rest.

 The main differences here seem to be that Silt Runners are more related to